-• The local partner shall have in place internal rules indicating the threshold amounts which apply to storage of cash in a safe.
-If there are no internal rules on the threshold, PMU guidelines shall be applied with a maximum of SEK 4,200 (USD 500)
+• The cooperating partner shall have in place internal rules indicating the threshold amounts which apply to storage of cash in a safe.
+If there are no internal rules on the threshold, PMU guidelines shall be applied with a maximum of USD 500 (approx. 5 000 SEK).